Andrew-code2020/ms3onlinecookbook/README.md

 -outcomes

 -test planning
-    - Premise is our custom css file
+    - Premise is our custom css file talks to our html files through python -implementation
--implementation
     - At the beginning of the project we checked to see if the background color red appeared when we added background color red to style.css
 -fix (if applicable)